 Searching for that perfect horror movie to watch this Halloween?
 We’ve got the answers for you.
 From creature features to touchstone classics to foreign thrillers, we’ve accumulated the best list the horror genre has to offer in theaters, on demand, and streaming on Netflix.
-Find out your best options below.
+Find out your best options this Halloween after the jump.

 Saw (2004) (James Wan) [Re-release] Rated R [103 min] – With a dead body lying between them, two men wake up in the secure lair of a serial killer who’s been nicknamed “Jigsaw”.
 The men must follow various rules and objectives if they wish to survive and win the deadly game set for them.
 Starring Cary Elwes, Leigh Whannell, Danny Glover, Ken Leung, and Tobin Bell